 - What went well about a customer engagement?

 - What are the benefits of changing?

 - What are the consequences of not changing?

-Be sure to focus on the behavior changes you hope to see a rep adopt — items like more remembering to log notes in Salesforce are activity changes and should be addressed separately.
+Be sure to focus on the behavior changes and skillsets you hope to see a rep adopt — items like remembering to log notes in Salesforce or your CRM are activity changes and should be addressed separately.